10up/simple-page-ordering/README.md

 `'supports' => array( 'title', 'editor', 'page-attributes' ),`

+Alternatively, when you register the post type, set `hierarchical` to `true` - hierarchical post types natively order by menu order.

 You can also take advantage of the `simple_page_ordering_is_sortable` filter, which passes the result of the default check and the post type name, to override default behavior.

 ### I want my non-hierarchical post type to be sortable.
 Help!